Hybrid Moments

 "Hybrid Moments" is a song by the American punk rock band Misfits, recorded in 1978 for their proposed debut album Static Age.
-The song remained unreleased until the 1985, when a remixed version of the song appeared on the compilation album Legacy of Brutality.
+The song remained unreleased until 1985, when a remixed version of the song appeared on the compilation album Legacy of Brutality.
 The original recording was re-released on the 1996 boxed set The Misfits.
 The song is written by frontman and vocalist Glenn Danzig.

 Recording and release

 "Hybrid Moments" was one of a number of songs recorded by the Misfits in January–February 1978 for their proposed album Static Age, which would remain unreleased in its entirety until 1996.
 It was recorded in C.I.
 Studios in New York, New York.
 The song was first made officially available on the compilation album Legacy of Brutality, released in 1985, as a remix by Danzig of the original 1978 recording.
 This was because Danzig exclusively mixed, produced, and performed overdubs for most of the songs on Legacy of Brutality himself without consulting his former bandmates.
 The original version of "Hybrid Moments" was included on the 1996 release of Static Age as part of the boxed set The Misfits, and would appear on the 1997 release of Static Age as well.